 Google evolved its algorithm to be able to understand the context and intent behind the search query, matching it with available information to provide the most relevant search results.
 The next logical step is to start organizing information into topics that match the search query.

-As you may have already deduced, this strategy puts topics, rather than keywords, in the SEO focus.
+As you may have already deduced, the topic cluster model puts topics, rather than keywords, in the SEO focus.
 It’s all about organizing a site’s architecture and bringing related pieces of content together to form a cluster around a specific topic to boost its authority, and in turn, rankings.

 Typically, we organize information on the site using a hierarchical model.
 A home page sits on top, followed by different layers of content that lead site visitors and potential buyers deeper into the structure.